Not sure what to do in Yellowstone in 4 days? Worry not.

 However, staying in Jackson isn’t popular when visiting Yellowstone.
 Why?
 Because the closest entrance to Yellowstone is 75 minutes away.
 To get there from Jackson, one must drive through the entire Grand Teton National Park.
 If you have a Grand Teton and Yellowstone itinerary, then staying in Jackson might not be a bad idea.

-There are also plenty of professional tours for Yellowstone that departs from Jackson, which are excellent ways to explore the park (especially if you don’t want to rent a car)!
+There are also plenty of professional tours for Yellowstone that depart from Jackson, which are excellent ways to explore the park (especially if you don’t want to rent a car)!

 Best Vacation Rental in Jackson – Alpine Cottage Studio w/ Hot Tub